cyoung/stratux/README.md

 * Support for changing the Stratux's IP address
 * Possibility to enter multiple ownship transponder HEX codes, Stratux will automatically decide which of these are actually you.
 This is useful if you have multiple aircraft that you regularly fly with (e.g. add all club aircraft)
 * X-Plane 11 compatible output for EFBs that support simulator input (experimental, unsupported.
 Might make it possible to connect Garmin Pilot).
 Based on original work by 0x74-0x62
-* Support for external FLARM/OGN/PilotAware devices, like a flarm mouse or SoftRF (only tested with some devices.
+* Support for external FLARM/OGN/PilotAware devices, like a flarm mouse, OGN tracker or SoftRF (only tested with some devices.
 Your milage may vary)
 * Support for WiFi Direct connection to make it possible to let Android have mobile data connection while connected to the Stratux